-When we began our traveling nurse adventure in October 2017, our first overnight stop on the drive to El Paso was historic Guthrie Oklahoma.
+When we began our travel nurse adventure in October 2017, our first overnight stop on the drive to El Paso was historic Guthrie Oklahoma.
 We wanted to explore the downtown area, but due to a needed RV repair, we did not have time.
 You can read about that first night at On the Road to El Paso.

 After two wonderful nights camping at Palo Duro Canyon State Park, we headed northeast early Monday morning towards Guthrie.
 About six and a half hours later, we pulled into Cedar Valley RV Park.
 We set up, walked the dogs, and drove downtown.

 It was a little after 5 pm when we parked near the post office.
 We were in search of the smallest U.S. National Park mentioned in the brochure we picked up in October.
-Located on 2nd street, the 100 square foot park borders the post office parking lot.

 The little park was not the only reason we wanted to visit the downtown area.
 Guthrie is home to the largest contiguous historic district on the National Register of Historic Places.
 We enjoy reading the history of small towns and looking at the different types of architecture.